 Certain courses, like FIN 614, require the use of an advanced calculator with finance functions.
 We recommend the HP 12C but comparable models that have similar features are also acceptable.
 An app downloaded on your phone or other smart device is not recommended as most professors do not allow phones to be out during exams.

-On Blackboard, all MBA students will be added to it over the summer before classes begin.
-The content in the portal was selected by Kogod faculty to help students prepare for the rigors of MBA coursework and as additional resources for concepts that will be taught in the classroom.
+The MBA Onboarding guide is your one-stop location for everything to do before starting the program.
+The content in the guide was selected by Kogod faculty and staff to help students prepare for the rigors of MBA coursework, additional resources for concepts that will be taught in the classroom, and adjusting to life and the resources available to you at AU and in Kogod.

-The Kogod Center for Career Development facilities several sessions during orientation which require your participation in online inventories or assessments before coming to campus.
-Pre-work requirements and guidelines will be provided on the Academic Resource Portal.
+The Kogod Office of Career Engagement facilities several sessions during orientation which require your participation in online inventories or assessments before coming to campus.
+Pre-work requirements and guidelines will be provided on the Onboarding Guide.

-To help you get to know each other and to help your faculty get to know you, MBA students will be asked to complete a student profile and will be provided with a professionally imprinted name tag (this can also be used at conferences or career fairs).
+To help you get to know each other and to help your faculty get to know you, MBA students will be asked to complete a student profile and will be provided with a professionally printed name tag (this can also be used at conferences or career fairs).
+Complete the required information through the Onboarding Guide by the deadlines.

-Complete your name tag request here no later than July 31st.
 Note that those who do not complete this form by the deadline will receive a name tag with the name they provided on their Kogod MBA application.
-Replacement name tags can be purchased for $20 each.
+Replacement name tags can be purchased for $30 each.